Skip to main content

 Workflow Editor

 When the ROI, Porosity, Cracks, Thickness, or Inclusions Tool is selected, the Workflow Editor replaces the Attributes Panel on the right side of the Project Editor.
 Users can switch between active Workflows without losing progress.
-Workflow Editor At the very top of the Project Editor, tools are available to rename the Project, switch Organizations, and log out of Voyager.
+Workflow Editor At the top-left the Project Editor, tools are available to rename the Project and navigate back to the Project Dashboard.
+Rename Bar Select the menu at the top-right of the Project Editor to Switch to another Organization (if you are part of multiple Organizations), logout, open the Voyager Release Notes, and view Voyager’s current version number.
+Version Bar

 Help Panel